CrispStrobe/lego-nxt-bt/README.md

 ### Original Firmware

+**ev3_lms_transpile.js** allows streaming mode (direct command execution) and transpiling to lsmasm, which can the be compiled to bytecode that should run on the EV3 Brick.
+Compilation needs internet connectivity as it uses a REST API which wraps NBC (https://bricxcc.sourceforge.net/nbc/) and lsmasm (https://github.com/ev3dev/lmsasm) at https://lego-compiler.vercel.app/ (source: https://github.com/CrispStrobe/legacy-lego-compiler).
+You might want to try this with caution!

-Connecting to the original Firmware would also be possible but only in direct streaming mode (controlling PC/Tablet must be active) (upload would require more efforts than i can invest atm at least).
+**ev3_btc.js** should connect to the original Firmware with only streaming mode

 ### EV3DEV Firmware

 With ev3dev, you have Linux on the device and can do lots of cool things.

-For instance, you can run a simple python bridge: **ev3_ondevice_bridge.py** which will support both streaming mode as well as uploading scripts directly from TurboWarp, from which we simply transpile them to python scripts and upload them.
+For instance, you can run a simple python bridge: **ev3_ondevice_bridge.py** which will support both streaming mode (direct commands execution) as well as transpiling the Codeblocks to python scripts and upload them to the ev3dev brick for on-device-execution (without needing a computer connect to control the brick).

 For this, you need **ev3_transpile.js** extension in TurboWarp.